umontreal-simul/latnetbuilder/README.md

 interface (API) can be found under the `share/doc/examples` directory under the installation directory and in subdirectories.

 To teach yourself how to code using the LatNet Builder library, you can read the [Library Tutorial](http://simul.iro.umontreal.ca/latnetbuilder/doc/da/d6f/libtut.html).
-TODO

 Compiling and linking code with the LatNet Builder library requires the same [software dependencies](#software-dependencies) to be available as for